 Jam packed with protein and fiber, and even a surprise veggie!
 Actually technically it’s a fruit… but it seems like a veggie.
 You’ll know what I mean when you scroll down to the recipe!

-These brownies are also vegan, gluten-free, sugar-free, and only 64 calories each.
+These Vegan Protein Brownies are also vegan, gluten-free, sugar-free, and only 64 calories each.
 So feel free to have a few.
 Woohoo!

 If you’re wondering, a Duncan Hines brownie of the same size has 250 calories!!!